jimenezjose/Arduino_Speedometer/README.md

   Also, to be noted, as the rpms increase the light intensity received from the photoresistor decreases significantly.
-Hence with an incorrect revolution threshold, it may be possible that the white piece of paper may not be noted.
+Hence with an incorrect revolution threshold (average + SIGNIFICANT_SCORE * stanDev), it may be possible that the white piece of paper may not be noted.
 For more insight look at the (images posted)[../../Images].

 Images: